|Approved by The Ministry of Tourism, Government of India.|

 Afternoon, city tour of New Delhi.
-Visit Humayuns Tomb; built in mid 16th century this is an early example of Mughal architecture; Qutab Minar, drive past India Gate, President House, Connaught Place.
-The city tour ends with a visit to Laxmi Narayan Temple (Birla Mandir) or Gurudwara Bangla Sahib (Sikh temple).
+Visit Humayuns Tomb : built in mid 16th century this is an early example of Mughal architecture; Qutab Minar, drive past India Gate, President House, Connaught Place.
+The city tour ends with a visit to Laxmi Narayan Temple (Birla Mandir).

 After breakfast, excursion to Amber Fort.
 Elephant ride from the foothills of the Aravallis to the fort entrance.
 Amber Fort : At a distance of 11 kms from Jaipur, Amber was the ancient capital of Jaipur state.
 Construction of the fort began in 1592 by Raja Man Singh, the Rajput commander of Akbar's army and is a superb example of Rajput architecture.

 Continue drive to Agra.
-Arrive Agra in the evening and checkin at prebooked hotel.
+Arrive Agra and check-in at prebooked hotel for overnight stay.

 After breakfast, city tour of Agra.
 Visit Red fort, which was built by Emperor Akbar in 1565, and additions were made up until the time of his grandson, Shah Jahan.
 It contains the hall of public and private audiences amongst many other beautiful structues; Itmad-ud-daulah, which was contructed by Nur Jahan between 1622 and 1628 and is very similar to the tomb she constructed for her husband, Jehangir, near Lahore in Pakistan; the highlight of the day - The Taj Mahal, which was constructed by Shah Jahan in memory of his wife Mumtaz Mahal.
 Contruction of the Taj began in 1631 and was not completed until 1653.